Stock Checker

 When racing with a direct drive racing wheel, you’ll feel stronger forces and more detail from your wheel.
 There are fewer areas for force feedback detail to be lost in between the motor and steering wheel.

-Lower cost racing wheels generally use belts, pulleys and gears to transfer the force feedback from the motor to the steering wheel.
-These allow for the motor to be smaller, using the gears and belts to upscale the strength.
+Lower-cost PS5 racing wheels generally use belts, pulleys, and gears to transfer the force feedback from the motor to the steering wheel.
+This allows for the motor to be smaller, and the gears and belts upscale the strength.

 Belt and gear racing wheels are commonly seen as worse than direct drive as you don’t have a true 1:1 connection with the motor.
-Some force feedback detail can be lost in the gears and belts that sit between the motor and steering wheel.
-However smaller motors lead to lower prices.
+Some force feedback details can be lost in the gears and belts between the motor and steering wheel.
+However, smaller motors lead to lower prices.

-Your wheels rotation refers to the amount that your steering wheel will turn from side to side.
-In a real-world road car, your steering lock (degrees of rotation) is normally 1080 degrees.
+Steering wheel rotation refers to how much your steering wheel will turn from side to side.
+Your steering lock (degrees of rotation) is normally 1080 degrees in a real-world road car.
 This means you have 3 full turns from lock to lock when rotating your steering wheel.

-Race cars differ can differ in the amount of steering lock they use.
-Formula 1 cars for example only have around 360 degrees of rotation.
+Race cars can differ in the amount of steering lock they use.
+Formula 1 cars, for example, only have around 360 degrees of rotation.
 This means the wheel turns once from lock to lock.
 This is designed so the driver avoids taking their hands off the steering wheel.

 Sim racing wheels come with different steering locks.
 Generally, budget steering wheels can come with only 360 degrees of rotation while more premium wheels can have unlimited rotation.